Energy Efficient Obfuscation of Side-Channel Leakage for Preventing Side-Channel Attacks: Experimental Results

-where $\sigma$ is the variance of the generated noise sequence, and the constant 2500 is the number of sample per trace in our experiments.

-In order to fairly compare all noise generation methods, both noise vector $N_r$ and noise vector $N_a$ are generated from the same distribution.
+where $EE(K, t)$ is the $EE$ value for an attack on key $K$ in $t$-th test.
+To scale the result, we normalize the $Noise\textunderscore Energy$ in Eq.~\eqref{eq18} by letting $Noise\textunderscore Energy = \frac{Noise\textunderscore Energy}{N_T N_s \sigma^2}$, where $\sigma$ is the variance of the generated noise sequence, and $N_s$ is the number of sample per trace.
+In order to fairly compare all noise generation methods, both $N_r$ and $N_a$ are generated from the same distribution.
 The parameters of the noise distribution is obtained from the raw leakage trace:~We collect the raw leakage traces under $k = 0$ and compute the mean and variance.
-We generate the i.i.d noise vector for all noise generation methods based on the obtained parameters.

-During the system design phase, we use 1000 traces to compute the matrix $P$ for any given compression method.
+We also use 1000 traces to compute the matrix $P$ for any given compression method.